 Women discussed trying to contact gamblers help with little effect.
-There was no screening for family violence, nor assistance to women in protecting themselves and the children from the impact of the gambling.
+There was no screening for family violence, nor assistance for women to protect themselves and the children from the impact of the gambling.

-"So I rang up Gamblers Anonymous and they were just basically useless, they said 'well you can't help a gambler unless he helps himself' and I said 'well, where does that leave me?!""
+"So I rang up Gamblers Anonymous and they were just basically useless, they said, 'well, you can't help a gambler unless he helps himself' and I said, 'well, where does that leave me?!'"
 (Margaret)